About Your Stay

 This Patient Information Guide explains hospital services and procedures.
 Should you have any additional questions, please do not hesitate to ask any member of our staff for help.

-Cooper University Hospital is not responsible for items left at your bedside and encourages you to send them home with your family or friends.
+Cooper University Health Care is not responsible for items left at your bedside and encourages you to send them home with your family or friends.
 If this is not possible, ask your nurse to have your valuables placed in the hospital safe.
-Be especially careful of personal care items such as dentures, eye glasses and hearing aids.
-These items can be safely and easily stored in your bedside cabinet.
+Be especially careful for personal care items such as dentures, eye glasses and hearing aids.
+These items can be safely and easily stored in your bedside cabinet or with Patient Relations.

 To reduce the potential risk of medical equipment malfunctions, the use of cellular phones is not permitted within ten feet of critically-monitored patients.
-Cellular phones may be used in public areas, in offices and at nursing stations.
+Mobile phones may be used in public areas, in offices, and at nursing stations.

 Cooper is a smoke-free campus and prohibits smoking within 25 feet of the campus.
 All of us at Cooper thank you for respecting our no-smoking policy.